Maintaining Healthy Emotional Boundaries: A Guide

 Step Three: Clarify Your Wants and Needs

-Take the time to identify your genuine desires and needs, rather than always prioritizing others’ wishes.
-This can be hard if your desire is not to feel alone.
-But ask yourself – what is the point of having someone who only likes the people-pleasing version of you?
-How can they help you if they don’t know who you really are?
+Take the time to identify your genuine desires and needs rather than prioritizing others’ wishes.
+This can be especially challenging if your primary desire is simply to avoid feeling alone.
+But ask yourself: What’s the point of having someone in your life who only likes the people-pleasing version of you?
+How can they truly support you if they don’t know the real you?

-Knowing what you want—whether it’s safety, validation, or autonomy—is crucial for setting boundaries effectively.
+Understanding what you want—whether it’s safety, validation, or autonomy—is essential for setting effective boundaries.

 Step Four: Communicate Assertively